hoangduytran/blender-manual/manual/getting_started/installing/linux_windowing_environment.rst

 .. hint::

-   The current "Windowing Environment" is listed in :menuselection:`File --> About`.
+   The current "Windowing Environment" is listed in :menuselection:`Topbar --> Blender --> About Blender`.

 X11